supreetshm947/portfolio/README.md

 ### GenAIStackOverflow
 [Github](https://github.com/supreetshm947/CryptoDataPipeline)

-Developed a GenAI project which involves fetching relevant, answered StackOverflow posts using the API, generating vector embeddings with Cohere, and storing them in Qdrant or ElasticSearch for similarity matching.
+Developed a GenAI project which involves fetching relevant, answered StackOverflow posts using the API, generating vector embeddings with Cohere, and storing them in ElasticSearch as vector embeddings for similarity matching.
 The post data is stored in PostgreSQL, while the RAG system retrieves relevant posts and combines them with user queries for LLM-driven responses.
 The frontend is built with Streamlit, and Docker with GitLab CI/CD ensures streamlined deployment and scalability.

 ### CryptoDataPipeline
 [Github](https://github.com/supreetshm947/CryptoDataPipeline)